Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

+i.e., \(t\) is equivalent to a set of non-undesired terms.
+In order to incorporate the insights from the foregoing example, in case (5), we choose an index \(a_{i}\) and antisymmetrize \(t\) in the \(D + 1\) indices \(F \cup \{a_{i}\}\) to get \(t'\); the first term is our \(t'_0\).
+Let \(r\) denote the remaining terms.
+Then we can solve for \(t\) in terms of \(r\) can throw the resulting terms back into the loop for further evaluation.
+An infinite loop can arise if terms of \(r\) are also of the form (5) (reflecting that \(t\) is really an undesired term).
+To prevent this, we store normalized copies of the terms in \(r\), and if any term of \(r\) has appeared previously, we abort and classify \(t\) as undesired.

-A further remark is necessary about case (5).
-This handling of Schouten identities is necessarily very specific.
-Such specificity is necessary for such complicated dimension-specific identities, at the very least to reduce computational complexity.
+Note that this handling of Schouten identities is necessarily very specific.
+Such specificity reduces computational complexity.
 Indeed, Cadabra2's \cite{Peeters2018b} function \mintinline{python}{decompose_product()}, which attempts to broadly treat all Schouten identities (in the sense of proving expressions zero under Schouten identities) through decomposition of tensors into irreducible Young tableau representations, is of impractical computational complexity for higher dimensions like \(D = 11\).
 The difficulty is primarily that Schouten identities represent dimension-dependent multi-term symmetries.
-Handling such multi-term identities in symbolic algebra is a famously difficult task (see the references in \cite{Hongbo2017}), inspiring daunting brute-force solutions like Invar's database of \(6\cdot10^5\) Riemann tensor identities \cite{MartinGarcia2008a}.
-Perhaps only time will tell whether such a massive database will be necessary for the efficient computational treatment of all Schouten identities that might appear in the filtration of closure terms after the substitution of coupling currents.
+Handling such multi-term identities in symbolic algebra is a famously difficult task (see the references in \cite{Hongbo2017}), inspiring brute-force solutions like Invar's database of \(6\cdot10^5\) Riemann tensor identities \cite{MartinGarcia2008a}.
+Time will tell whether such a massive database will be necessary for the efficient computational treatment of all Schouten identities that might appear in the filtration of closure terms after the substitution of coupling currents.
 However, since Schouten identities require the complete antisymmetry of \(D + 1\) indices, virtually all of these indices must be on the gamma matrices.
 (The momentum parameters commute and the coupling current is symmetric, so they could take up at most two indices together.)
 Hence, if an ostensibly undesired term can be transformed into non-undesired terms via a Schouten identity, it must be rather close in form to case (5).
-Indeed, the Schouten identities treated in case (5) empirically enable the solution of all of the on-shell 4D, \(\mathcal{N} = 1\) multiplets in \cite{Gates2020a}, as will be shown below.
+Indeed, the Schouten identities treated in case (5) empirically enable the solution of all of the on-shell 4D, \(\mathcal{N} = 1\) multiplets in \cite{Gates2020a}.
 It seems reasonable, then, to conjecture that case (5) represents the only possible situation in which a Schouten identity could impact term classification.